 - Immerse yourself in the untouched nature of Park Furfooz

-BIG5 Dinant – Culinary Journey
+BIG5 Dinant – Culinary Journey: What to eat in Dinant?

 - Couque de Dinant – a hard gingerbread biscuit